SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    and therefore cannot be declared as lazy.

 .. assertion:: lazyPropertiesMustAlwaysBeVariables
+   :compile: true

    -> class C { lazy let x = 0 }
-   !! <REPL Input>:1:11: error: 'lazy' cannot be used on a let !! class C { lazy let x = 0 }
+   !$ error: 'lazy' cannot be used on a let
+   !! class C { lazy let x = 0 }
    !! ^~~~~
    !!-